martinjackson/simple-widgets/docs/Outline.md

 2. ***disabled*** = indicates that the entire outline is disabled.
 Can be set to disabled={true} or disabled={false}

+3. **nopage** = indicates that no page is to be displayed when the Outline is rendered.
+By default, it will automatically show the first page listed in the links prop.

 ## Fields in a link object